 When the ROS is a Client, the solicited NA(AR) message will first be delivered via the SRT secured spanning tree to the Proxy/Server that forwarded the NS(AR), which reassembles if necessary.
-The Proxy/Server then forwards the message to the Client while re-encapsulating and re-fragmenting if necessary.
-If the Client is on an ANET, ANET physical security and protected spectrum ensures security for the unmodified NA(AR); if the Client is on the open INET the Proxy/Server must instead insert an authentication signature.
+The Proxy/ Server then forwards the message to the Client while re-encapsulating and re-fragmenting if necessary.
+If the Client is on a well-managed ANET, physical security and protected spectrum ensures security for the unmodified NA(AR); if the Client is on the open INET the Proxy/ Server must instead include an authentication signature (while adjusting the OMNI option size, if necessary).
 The Proxy/Server uses its own ADM-ULA as the OAL source and the MNP-ULA of the Client as the OAL destination.